Javilh97/Curso_JavaScript/README.md

 ### Useful resources

-- [JavaScript course](https://www.youtube.com/watch?v=YaAkV--25fg&t=192s) - This helped me write more readable css and html code.
-I really liked this methodology and will use it going forward.
+- [JavaScript course](https://www.youtube.com/watch?v=YaAkV--25fg&t=192s) - This course helped me understand the basics of javascript and more.